 By choosing either to fix or to recompute parameters, it is more flexible and efficient to generate accurate cartography in a short time.
 Here are some useful features for professional photogrammetrists:

 DSM and Orthomosaic generated from large-frame images, with selective camera interiors and exteriors fixed

 To Fix Selective Pre-calibrated Camera Interiors

-Pix4Dmapper Pro supports the input of pre-calibrated camera interiors, such as focal length, principal point of autocollimation (PPA), and lens distortion coefficients, etc. The feature of choosing whether to fix or to recompute them is especially important for metric cameras whose interior parameters are pre-calibrated in labs.
+Pix4Dmapper supports the input of pre-calibrated camera interiors, such as focal length, principal point of autocollimation (PPA), and lens distortion coefficients, etc. The feature of choosing whether to fix or to recompute them is especially important for metric cameras whose interior parameters are pre-calibrated in labs.
 Those values should have more weight and not to be recomputed every time based on the image content.

 To Fix Selective Camera Exteriors